MilanuA/Fisher-minigame/README.md

 This project took me approximately 10 hours over the course of 4 days.

 ## Installation
-To install the project, you need to clone the repository and build the project using any C++ compiler.
+1. Install CMake.
+2. Clone the repository.
+3. Run `cmake` to configure the project.
+4. Build the project using your preferred build system.

 ## Features
 - Random fish catching